tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/destinations.md

 ![Demo](./images/act_edit.png)

-4. In the Activate destination wizard > Select Segments step, select the checkbox for your version of the “Call Center Order” segment you created in the previous lab.
+4. In the Activate destination wizard > Select Segments step, select the checkbox for your version of the “Call Center Account Security” segment you created in the previous lab.

 ![Demo](./images/act_segment_step1.png)